 Field experiences are a part of each course and provide an opportunity for the student to gain knowledge, abilities, and dispositions while interacting with children, families, program staff, and community agencies.
 Students in the ECSE program complete 290 clock hours of fieldwork in conjunction with courses.

-Students completing the ECSE Specialist license complete 6 credit hours (510 clock hours) divided equally between infant/toddler, preschool, and primary levels practica.
+Students completing the ECSE Specialist license complete 6 credit hours (510 clock hours) between infant/toddler, preschool, and primary levels practica.
 ECSE students may complete one of the three practica at their own work site.

 Candidates must pass the state licensure PLACE test (#27 ECSE) and pass a practicum portfolio review before applying for licensure.
 Students completing the MA in ECE also complete comprehensive examination.

 The Early Childhood Special Education licensure program is designed for professionals who are particularly interested in learning specialized skills for working with young children with special needs and their families in the age range birth through 8 years of age.
 Experience with young children with special needs is an important prerequisite to the ECSE licensure program.
-These field experiences can be in early intervention, preschool, or k-2 settings, and must include working directly with young children with special needs and their families.
+These field experiences can be in early intervention, preschool, or K-2 settings, and must include working directly with young children with special needs and their families.
 Field experiences help prospective teachers understand the challenges and become more comfortable with working with young children with special needs.
 Prior to acceptance in the ECSE licensure program, prospective applicants must provide evidence documenting at least one year of this field experience.
 This can include employment, practicum experiences from other programs, or volunteer experiences.
 The experience must include working with young children at-risk for or with special needs (e.g., Head Start classrooms, early intervention providers, inclusive preschools, etc.).
-In addition to this previous experience, it is required that ECSE licensure students continue to work in an inclusive early childhood program (as paid professional or regular volunteer) for the duration of the ECSE program at UCD.
+In addition to this previous experience, it is required that ECSE licensure students continue to work in an inclusive early childhood program (as paid professional or regular volunteer) for the duration of the ECSE program at CU Denver.

 Prospective applicants who meet the requirements for admittance into the Master’s degree in ECE but do not have the required field experiences for ECSE can begin as part of the MA-only track and then apply for transfer to the ECSE licensure program once one year of relevant field experiences has been documented.